gammasoft71/xtd/README.md

 # Download and install

 Before running examples you must download and install xtd.
-To download and install it read [downloads](docs/downloads.md) file.
+To download and install it read [Gettting started](docs/getting_started.md) section.

 <!---
 # Motivations